rwl/rlu/README.md

-# lucinda
+# rlu

-Sparse LU Decomposition (Gilbert-Peierls)
+Sparse LU Decomposition in Rust using Gilbert-Peierls method.

 ## License